-All Academy groups must maintain a consistent message on public policy issues.
-When you represent the Academy, or make a formal statement on Academy policy views, always consult with the Academy Washington office in advance.
+Public policy is a mechanism through which members’ voices are heard through grassroots networks, political action and legislative and regulatory involvement.
+All Academy groups must maintain a consistent message on public policy issues that align with Academy’s positions, stances or views.
+When you make a formal statement on Academy policy views, always consult with the Academy’s Policy, Initiatives and Advocacy office in Washington D.C. in advance.

-DPG and MIG members are specialists in a specific field and a specific area of member demographics, and you have firsthand knowledge of what issues affect your particular specialty and demographic.
-Communicate these issues with the PIA office of the Academy so that we can work together on finding a solution.
+DPG and MIG members are specialists in a specific field or area of member demographics, and you have firsthand knowledge of what issues affect a particular specialty and demographic.
+Identify and communicate these issues with the PIA office of the Academy so we can work together on finding a policy solution.

 Develop Evidence-Based Guidelines

 You are the experts in your specialty and social demographic area, and the Academy needs your proactive guidance and input on best practices and current trends.
 The evidence-based guidelines DPGs can provide are invaluable.

 Create an "Outcomes" Discipline and Support Quality Improvement

 The Academy embraces evidence-based practice to give our members the tools to best serve the public and with the awareness that expansion of nutrition care and services is dependent upon continuous attention to quality.
 To retain and advance the status of RDs, our members must collect outcomes data and rigorously analyze them to make quality improvements.
 Evidence collected and research conducted can be used to inform policy decisions legislators and regulators make that impact you, our profession and the public.